Healthy Homes Assessment Pinehaven

 Pinehaven Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement to all Pinehaven and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required in all Pinehaven and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate the conformance to each Healthy Homes Standards that apply or will apply during the tenure of their rental properties.
+• Property managers and landlords must keep records that prove the compliance with any Healthy Homes Standard that apply or will apply during the tenancy of an apartment rental.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.

 Starting 1 July 2024